ashdrayton/Zomato-Restaurants-Reviews/README.md

 ## The Data Exploration and The Data Clean-up ##

-The code for the data exploration and data cleaning in the Jupyter Notebook named: "Zomato_data_exploration_and_cleaning_"
+The code for the data exploration and data cleaning in the Jupyter Notebook named: "Zomato_data_exploration_and_cleaning_".

-**Data Sources**
+**Data Source**
 - We used Zomato API to gather the data
-- Our dataset included 500 restaurants which is the combination of the Top 100 restaurants of Melbourne, Sydney, Brisbane, Adelaide, Perth
+- Our dataset included 500 restaurants which is the combination of the Top 100 restaurants of Melbourne, Sydney, Brisbane, Adelaide, Perth.

 **Challenges**
 - We wanted 1000 restaurants per city but the limitation of 100 restaurants maximum per call.
 - Even though we could get around this constraint by searching for multiple postcodes, we worked with the central postcodes due to time contraints.

 **Biases**
 - By choosing only the five cities, this excluded possibly excellent restaurants in rural areas of Australia butwe were interested in the best restaurants where most Australians live.

 **The Data Clean-up**
-- The data is saved to a .csv
+- the data is saved to a .csv
 - we removed the duplicates with .dropna()
 - removed incorrect cells by sorting the data, then removing incorrect values
 - sorted the data by user ratings to extract the top 100 restaurants in Australia

 ## The Data Analysis ##

-The code with the data analysis is in the Jupyter Notebook named: "Zomato_Restaurants_Analysis"
+The code with the data analysis is in the Jupyter Notebook named: "Zomato_Restaurants_Analysis".

-**Restaurant Distribution and Average User Rating**
+### Restaurant Distribution and Average User Rating ###

 - 44% of the Top 100 Restaurants are in Melbourne.